beshubh/writings/tech/scaling-messaging.md

 	}
 	const phones = await fetchPhones(jobData.fileURL);
 	phones.forEach(async function(phone){
-		await sendMessageJob(phone, jobData.messageContent);
+		await sendMessageJob(phone, jobData.message);
 	});
 }

 ```
  - We are using bullMQ for queuing the jobs in the background.
- - We are not sending the messages synchronously as it can overwhelm the main server.
+ - We are not sending the messages synchronously as processing 500k messages synchronously can overwhelm the main server.
- - Also our bulk API supports sending of 500k messages in a single request which would take a lot of time to process synchronously.

-This would easily scale & we still have no problem with this type of architecture for single messages, but for bulk messages there is a lot of scope for improvement.

 >**📢 Quick refresher on background processing** <br>
-In web servers, synchronous processing handles requests and responds immediately, like Instagram's post API.
+In web servers, synchronous processing handles requests and responds immediately, like Instagram's create post API.
 However, APIs that require extensive processing, such as YouTube's video upload API, can't be handled this way.<br>
 Background processing queues jobs and sends an "accepted" response to the client.
 The job is processed asynchronously, and the client may check its status later if the server provides an API for this purpose.
 This approach often uses distributed messaging queues like RabbitMQ, Kafka, or BullMQ. <br>
 We're using BullMQ to do the same for our send message API.